ferrilab/ferrilab/guide/bitvec/memory-model.md

-Just as it is undefined behavior in Rust to manifest two `&mut` references that can view the same location, it is equally undefined behavior in LLVM to manifest two pointers into memory that ever, at all, no matter **what**, perform any memory access to the same location, at the same time, on multiple executors.
+Just as it is undefined behavior in Rust to manifest two `&mut` references that can view the same location, it is equally undefined behavior in LLVM to manifest two pointers into memory that ever, at all, no matter **what**, perform any memory access to the same location, at the same time, on multiple threads of execution.

 As with above: